 Why is the basement the place imaginations go to freak out?
 It’s simple.
 Because most of the time unfinished basements are dark and gloomy.
-If you want to transform your basement from “that place we don’t go” into the centre of your social life then the key ingredient will not be carpeting or plush furniture or a 90” Plasma TV, it will be lighting.
-With a fully finished, beautifully lit basement family, friends, neighbours, co-workers, in-laws and anyone else you care to invite over will be more than happy to shuck aside their primal fears and join you downstairs for holiday festivities, a birthday party, a Sunday afternoon of football or just to relax and enjoy the peace and quiet.
+If you want to transform your basement from “that place we don’t go” into the center of your social life then the key ingredient will not be carpeting or plush furniture or a 90” Plasma TV, it will be the lighting.
+With a fully finished, beautifully lit basement family, friends, neighbors, co-workers, in-laws and anyone else you care to invite over will be more than happy to shuck aside their primal fears and join you downstairs for holiday festivities, a birthday party, a Sunday afternoon of football or just to relax and enjoy the peace and quiet.

 Table Of Contents